CIRCT

 directorystringDirectory where Grand Central outputs go, except a bindfile

-filenamestringFilename with full path where the bindfile will be written
+filenamestringOptional filename with full path where the bindfile will be written (optional)

 This annotation controls where to “extract” Grand Central collateral from the circuit.
-This annotation is mandatory and can only appear once if the full Grand Central transform pipeline is run in the SFC.
-(An error is generated by the ExtractGrandCentralCode transform.)
+This annotation is mandatory and can only appear once if the full Grand Central transform pipeline is run.

 The directory member has no effect on the filename member, i.e., the directory will not be prepended to the filename.